Central Sahel, Niger

 While countering violent extremism remains crucial, it is essential that all armed actors ensure that their operations comply with International Humanitarian Law (IHL) and do not exacerbate inter-communal tensions or fuel further violence.
 The militaries must establish guidelines on the use of aerial weapons during operations and ensure they minimize civilian harm.
 All actors should refrain from supporting or collaborating with ethnically aligned militias with poor human rights records.

 Additional measures must be implemented to end the proliferation of arms and improve land management and local governance in areas where atrocity risks are greatest.
-Malian authorities and the separatist movements should take steps toward de-escalation and agree on a lasting ceasefire.

-The military authorities of the Central Sahel – with support from national human rights commissions and independent experts – should investigate all violations and abuses of IHL and International Human Rights Law.
-The authorities must end the intimidation and harassment of civil society, including human rights defenders, journalists and dissenting voices.
-The authorities should also urgently come to an agreement with the UN on assigning peace and development advisers within each Resident Coordinator office to ensure conflict analysis and reporting.
+The military authorities of the Central Sahel – with support from national human rights commissions and independent experts – should investigate all violations of International Human Rights Law and IHL.
+The authorities must end all acts of harassment against civil society, including human rights defenders, journalists and dissenting voices, and ensure they can carry out their activities without fear of reprisals.
 The Malian military government should cooperate with the UN Independent Expert on the situation of human rights in Mali to ensure they can effectively carry out their mandate.
+The ICC Prosecutor should continue investigations and prosecutions of perpetrators of other serious crimes committed in Mali.

 GET INVOLVED